12kharris/Tiny-Wheels-drf-API/README.md

 - Add the DISABLE_COLLECTSTATIC config var with a value of 1 as there are no static files for our API.
 - Add the CLIENT_ORIGIN config var and as its value, paste the URL of the deployed front-end website which will call this API (ensure to remove the final "/" at the end of the URL).
 - Add the CLIENT_ORIGIN_DEV config var and for this value, add the URL of the development site which will call this API (without the final "/" in the URL).
+- Add the SECRET_KEY config var and add a value for the secret key.
+You can use the following generator to create a secure secret key: https://djecrety.ir/
 - Git commit and push
 - On the deploy tab, click on "Deploy branch" at the bottom of the page.
 Once successful, your page will look like the image below.
 ![Deployed](https://res.cloudinary.com/da2ant1dk/image/upload/v1731870268/Heroku_deployed_ahnjfm.png)